All Episodes

 Only the mainstream media is not reporting on that poll, in spite of all of this negative nonstop coverage of Trump.

-I mean, newsbusters in their analysis pointed out that the three networks, if you look at if you look at Mateen's father in Orlando standing right behind Hillary, a Taliban supporter.
+And what I find fascinating about this is, in spite of all of this media bias, I mean, newsbusters in their analysis pointed out that the three networks, if you look at Mateen's father in Orlando standing right behind Hillary, a Taliban supporter, a guy that is anti-gay, a guy that supports Sharia, apparently.

-You look at all of that right behind her.
+You look at all of that right behind her, and they wouldn't even denounce the guy.

-If it was Trump and it was the Klan and it was David Duke, he would be asked again and again and again and again again, denounce it, denounce it.
+If it was Trump and it was the Klan and it was David Duke, he would be asked again and again and again and again and again, denounce it, denounce it.

-You know, imagine Dylan Roof's parents behind Trump.
+You know, imagine Dylan Roof's parents behind Trump, where just imagine what the outrage would be.

 Anyway, ABC, CBS, and NBC, forget CNN.

-They are now the Clinton News Network.
+They are now the Clinton news network.

 They're so in the tank for Hillary.

-And forget NBC, they're gone.
+And forget NBC.

 They gave the Trump story 25 minutes and 35 seconds.